Skip to content

 "The VPC is peered as a requester with at least one other VPC through peering connections."

-To delete the carrier gateway:
+To delete the carrier gateway, complete the following steps:

 1. Open the Amazon VPC console.